ninocricco/fertility_decline_gender_gap/README.md

 ### PSID Data

 There are three data files from the PSID under the following directories.
-To access the raw data from the PSID directly, users must first create an account, go to the Data Center, and click on "Previous Carts".
+To access the raw data from the PSID website, users must first create an account, go to the Data Center, and click on "Previous Carts".
 Users can then retrieve carts created by other users- for the data files used in this project, enter the email address <ncricco@g.harvard.edu>.
 The user can then download these data files directly from the PSID website using each file's job identifier number.

 - `raw_data/psid`: Primary data file from the Family Interview.
 Job Identifier 321006
 - `raw_data/psid_fertility`: Fertility history file.
 Job Identifier 314662